How to Apply

 - We recommend enrolling in Python Basics for Data Analysis and SQL Fundamentals prior to applying

-- A modern operating system: Windows 10 or newer, OS X 10.10 Yosemite or newer, or Ubuntu 16.04 or newer (or an equivalent Linux distribution).
+- A modern operating system: Windows 10 or newer (updated to the latest semi-annual channel version), OS X 10.15 Catalina or newer, or Ubuntu 20.04 or newer (or an equivalent Linux distribution).
 OS X and Linux are strongly encouraged.

 - Administrator access on your system to install new software.